apoorv-s/Denoising-Diffusion-for-Inverse-Problems/README.md

 # Diffusion Model for Inverse Problems

-Using diffusion model to solve inverse problems.
+Using the Denoising Diffusion Probabilistic Model (DDPM) to solve ill-conditioned inverse problems.

 Report: